Academia de San Jose: History

-Academia de San Jose (formerly: St. Joseph’s Academy) was founded on 29 January 1964 by Msgr.
+Academia de San Jose (formerly: St. Joseph's Academy) was founded on 29 January 1964 by Msgr.
 Jose A. Alojipan.
 This was after the Archbishop of Cebu, His Eminence Julio R. Cardinal Rosales, requested him to establish a Catholic school in Mandaue Parish.
-The ICM Religious Sisters (Immaculati Cordis Mariae) was tapped to help prepare for the opening of the 1964-1965 school year.
+The ICM Religious Sisters (Immaculati Cordis Mariae) was tapped to help prepare for the opening of the 1964–1965 school year.

-In July of 1966, the Congregation of the Missionary Sisters of the Immaculate Heart of Mary was designated by the Archbishop of Cebu as the steward of ASJ.
+In July 1966, the Congregation of the Missionary Sisters of the Immaculate Heart of Mary was designated by the Archbishop of Cebu as the steward of ASJ.
 The first secondary graduation took place in 1968.
 Two years after, the first elementary graduation came to pass.

 Through the years, ASJ strove to grow in social consciousness towards the evangelization of the poor and the promotion of a lifestyle of simplicity.
 January 2001 witnessed the groundbreaking and the blessing ceremony of the Mother Marie Louise de Meester Multipurpose Building.
 This milestone reinforced the hopes and dreams of all those who wished ASJ to soar to greater heights of academic excellence and spiritual fervor.

-ASJ’s faith, hope, and love were challenged when a terrible fire, which started at the nearby public market, destroyed the administration building.
-But this only galvanized the administration’s resolve to relentlessly pursue integral human and Christian development despite limitations imposed by institutional resources.
+ASJ's faith, hope, and love were challenged when a terrible fire, which started at the nearby public market, destroyed the administration building.
+But this only galvanized the administration's resolve to relentlessly pursue integral human and Christian development despite limitations imposed by institutional resources.
 During this time also, administrative discussions about the possibility of turning over the school to the Archdiocese of Cebu became very animated.

 His Eminence Ricardo J. Cardinal Vidal, the Archbishop of Cebu, right away commissioned the Superintendent of the Archdiocesan Catholic Schools of Cebu, Fr.
-Eduardo V. Oriente, PhD, to take over as ASJ’s School Director effective School Year 2003-2004 which was also the last year of the ICM management.
+Eduardo V. Oriente, PhD, to take over as ASJ's School Director effective School Year 2003-2004 which was also the last year of the ICM management.
 With courage and determination, the School Director envisioned a development plan with the able assistance of the new Basic Education Principal, Perlita S. Quinones, EdD.

-The construction of a five-story building, christened as the Ricardo J. Cardinal Vidal Quincentennial Building, to replace the burned edifice started on February 2006.
+The construction of a five-story building, christened as the Ricardo J. Cardinal Vidal Quincentennial Building, to replace the burned edifice started in February 2006.
 It was inaugurated and blessed on 10 September 2007 in the presence of a jubilant and grateful community.

 29 January 2014 marked the Golden Foundation Anniversary and the beginning of another chapter in the grace-filled ongoing story of Academia de San Jose.
 Fr.
 Jesper John R. Petralba, EdD, DM, PhD, DPA, Fr.
 Mariano Dioscoro E. Cuarto, MASL, and Maria Alma T. Flores, DevEdD were appointed as the new school director, school treasurer, and basic education principal, respectively.
 Building on all the sincere efforts of their predecessors, they successfully toiled to render ASJ worthy of PAASCU (Philippine Accrediting Association of Schools, Colleges, and Universities) Level I status on 25 November 2014.